infilock/Infiwatch/README.md

 f327e7ad9796   none                   null      local
 ```

+## Watch data in InfiWatch
+Login to [InfiWatch](http://watch.infilock.io/app/login?
+"InfiWatch's Panel") by the username and password and watch your data in pre-defined dashboards.

 # Setup on Hyperledger Fabric deployed on Kubernetes
 ## Get Credentials

 To use InfiWatch, users must register and get their own set of credentials.
 To do that, users need to contact `info@infilock.io` and ask for registration.
-InfiLock's support team will gladly hand you the required credentials within hours.
+Infilock's support team will gladly hand you the required credentials within hours.

 The credentials' package contains:
 - client.crt: Your client's public certificate.